sophoah/harmony-monitoring/README.md

 ### telegram_sentinel.sh

+Monitor your node for bingos and receive messages via Telegram if bingos stop working.
+You can optionally also receive messages every time a successful bingo check happens.

 #### Requirements
 The only requirement is that curl is installed.
 The rest of the script is normal bash.